bitegarden/bitegarden.github.io/_posts/2024-01-09-new-sonarqube-security-version-2-19_en.md

 ---
 layout: post
 title: New version!
 Security Plugin for SonarQube 2.19
-description: Security Plugin ISO5055 section now includes Passed and Not Supported CWE Breakdown.
+description: We launched a new version that includes new ways to generate reports with disaggregated information of Bugs, Vulnerabilities, Code Smells and Hubspots

 permalink: new-version-sonarqube-security-2-19
 spanish: nueva-version-sonarqube-security-2-19